walterhiggins/ScriptCraft/contributing.md

                                          scriptcraft +
                                                        ScriptCraftPlugin.java

-               javascript +
+               js +
                    lib +
                         (core javascript code goes here.
 Modules in this directory should not be 'require'd by plugin or module authors) modules +
                             (this is where module authors should put modules for use by others)
                    plugins +
                            (this is where plugins - scriptcraft extensions for use by operators and players should go)
                resources +
                           plugin.yml
          docs +